China says US diplomatic boycott violates Olympic spirit

 It wasn't clear what officials Washington might have sent, and Zhao on Monday said no invitation had been extended by China.

-It wasn't clear whether other countries would follow the U.S. lead.
+Other major countries have yet to say if they will follow the U.S. lead.
 Japanese Prime Minister Fumio Kishida on Tuesday said Japan would make its own decision “from the perspective of national interests, taking into consideration the significance of the Olympic Games and the significance of Japan’s diplomacy.
 This is the basic attitude of our country.”

-Japanese Chief Cabinet Secretary Hirokazu Matsuno said it remained unclear what the diplomatic boycott means and that a decision on officials attending would be made “at an appropriate time by comprehensively considering various circumstances."
+Japanese Chief Cabinet Secretary Hirokazu Matsuno said it remained unclear what the diplomatic boycott means and that a decision on officials attending would be made “at an appropriate time."

 “In any case, Japan hopes that the Beijing Winter Games will be held as a celebration of peace in line with the principles of the Olympic and Paralympic Games,” Matsuno said.